hapijs/bell/README.md

 ### Advanced Usage

+#### Configuration via Environment Variables
+The `server.auth.strategy()` method supports string representations of its boolean and number typed options.
+For example, `forceHttps` can be set to 'true', 'false', 'yes', or 'no'.
+In effect, this allows you to configure any strategy option using environment variables.

 #### Handling Errors

 By default, **bell** will reply back with an internal error (500) on most authentication errors due to the nature of the OAuth protocol.